Barrow upon Soar

 Barrow upon Soar is a large village in northern Leicestershire, in the Soar Valley between Leicester and Loughborough, with a population at the 2011 census of 5,856.

+In the March 2021 census, it registered a population of 6,825.

 Geography

 Barrow lies on the east bank of the River Soar, where the river is joined by the Fishpool Brook.
 British Gypsum has a plant at Barrow, and the parish is adjacent to the Swithland Reservoir.

 Barrow upon Soar is part of the local government district of Charnwood.

 Transport

 Road

 The village is near the A6 Road from Quorn.

 Rail

-Barrow-upon-Soar railway station is situated on the Midland Main Line, and Ivanhoe Line trains stop there.
+Barrow-upon-Soar railway station is situated on the Midland Main Line, and East Midlands Railway trains stop there Monday to Saturday, there is no Sunday service.

 The Mountsorrel Railway, carrying granite from the Mountsorrel quarries, used to run to here; the line from Mountsorrel is still followed by a mineral conveyor to Barrow, where quarry rock is sorted for distribution.

 Bus

-The village is served by the Kinchbus 2 service that runs between Sileby and Loughborough and Centrebus service 27 between Loughborough and Thurmaston.
+The village currently has 1 bus service to Leicester, which is route 2X operated by Central Connect (formerly Vectare), and operates one bus from Loughbrough to Leicester in the morning, then 3 buses from Leicester to Loughbrough in the evening.
+Barrow is also served by the Kinchbus 2 service that runs between Sileby and Loughborough and Centrebus service 27 between Loughborough and Thurmaston.